21 Tricks to Lose Weight While Sitting Down

 Read a Book

 Who knew cord-cutters were onto something bigger than just saving money.
-Streaming services like Netflix offer ways to view television without commercials—which means you won't be subjected to 30-second spots of a rotating, juicy Big Mac.
-And that's good news for your waistline as two recent meta-analyses published in the journals The American Journal of Clinical Nutrition and Obesity Reviews have uncovered a staggering connection between food advertising and food consumption; Researchers found that exposure to these ads acts as a "food cue," which increases cravings, and contributes to eating behavior (even if your body isn't physically hungry) and weight gain.
+Streaming services like Netflix offer ways to view television without commercials—which means you won’t be subjected to 30-second spots of a rotating, juicy Big Mac.
+And that’s good news for your waistline as a meta-analyses published in the journal Obesity Reviews uncovered a staggering connection between food advertising and food consumption; Researchers found that exposure to these ads acts as a “food cue,” which increases cravings, and contributes to eating behavior (even if your body isn’t physically hungry) and weight gain.
 Still using cable?
-DVR your favorite shows so you can fast forward through commercials to avoid temptation—or try one of these 25 Ways to Stop Thinking About Food.
+DVR your favorite shows so you can fast forward through commercials to avoid temptation—or try one of these easy hacks to stop thinking about food.